liqd/adhocracy3/docs/source/CSS_Guidelines.rst

 The project may create multiple CSS-themes for the software.
 All themes share a common core.
 Themes can theoretically overwrite every aspect of the core.
-To keep workload low it should be preferred to modify as little as possible.
+Since overwrites come at a run-time cost for the browser, they should be kept at a minimum.
 To make this possible it is advised to keep the core small and flexible.

 Keeping the core small may conflict with a good UX in the default case.
 To avoid that, a default theme should be included to separate the